 For some evaluations, particularly interferometric testing, it is useful to represent the wavefront in the form of polynomials.
 The most common polynomials used for this purpose are the Zernike polynomials.
-These polynomials form an orthogonal basis set in the polar coordinates $\rho$ and $\theta$ over the interior of the unit circle.
+These polynomials form an orthogonal basis set in the polar coordinates ρ and θ over the interior of the unit circle.
 They have the properties that the average value of each polynomial (other than the constant term) is zero over the unit circle and each term minimizes the RMS wavefront error to the order of that term.
-Thus, the RMS wavefront error can not be decreased by the addition of lower order Zernike polynomial is only maintained if the domain considered is the entire interior of the unit circle.
+Thus, the RMS wavefront error can not be decreased by the addition of lower order Zernike polynomial terms.
+It should be noted that the orthogonality condition for the Zernike polynomials is only maintained if the domain considered is the entire interior of the unit circle.
 Zernike fits performed over non-circular data sets will usually not give an accurate representation of the actual wavefront.
 On the positive side, knowing the Zernike coefficients allows for a very compact description (only n numbers, the coefficients) of a potentially complex shape wavefront.
-If we denote the ith Zernike polynomial by $Z_i(\rho, \theta)$ , then the total wavefront $W(\rho, \theta)$ is given by where $c_i$ are the coefficients of the expansion.
+If we denote the i^{th} Zernike polynomial by $Z_i(\rho, \theta)$, then the total wavefront $W(\rho, \theta)$ is given by where c_i are the coefficients of the expansion.
 As mentioned earlier in this chapter, it is recommended that image space spot diagrams be used for Zernike analysis (OSLO Premium only).
 The orthonormalization procedure that is performed as part of the Zernike analysis yield more accurate results if the input data points are equally spaced.
 More information on Zernike polynomials may be found in Chapter 3.